Meghan Markle & Prince Harry Announce They Will No Longer Use Sussex Royal Instagram Account

-Meghan Markle and Prince Harry announced on Monday that they’ll no longer be using the name Sussex Royal with a post on their Instagram account and website.
+Meghan Markle and Prince Harry announced on Monday that they’ll no longer be using the name Sussex Royal in a post on their Instagram account and website.

-The couple has been gradually stepping back from their royal duties as they make room in their lives for more time with the family and friends, along with the personal charities and endeavors.
-Part of that shift involves moving from the U.K. to spend more time in North America.
-Now, the pair indicated that they are distancing themselves even further as they cease using the term “royal.”
+The couple has been gradually stepping back from their royal duties as they make room in their lives for more time with their family and friends, along with their personal charities and endeavors.
+Part of that shift involves moving from the United Kingdom to spend more time in North America.
+Their latest announcement indicates that they are distancing themselves even further as they cease using the term “royal.”

-They opened their message saying that the world was facing a difficult moment, adding that they believed in the potential of humanity to “make a difference” in each other’s lives.
+The pair opened their message on the difficult moment the world is currently facing, adding that they believed in the potential of humanity to “make a difference” in each other’s lives.

 “What’s most important right now is the health and wellbeing of everyone across the globe and finding solutions for the many issues that have presented themselves as a result of this pandemic,” they wrote.

-The message went on to say that while they were looking into ways to contribute to global change, they were also opening a new chapter in their lives.
+The message went on to say that while the couple was looking into ways to contribute to global change, they were also opening a new chapter in their lives.

 View this post on Instagram